Tips To Score A Lower Mortgage Interest Rate

 Once a debt has been paid, it should be removed from your credit report.
 If you find that cleared debt still appears on your report, contact the credit bureau to have them remove it.
 They are obligated to resolve this misinformation within 30 days.

-Have more questions about getting the best mortgage rate?
-Call me directly for a free consultation.
+Have more questions about mortgage rates?
+Call me directly for a no-obligation consultation.